ImDaGoatCreates/First-arduino-robot/README.md

 ## For the project, I used

-2 SG90 micro servos/
+2 SG90 micro servos\
-5 pieces of normal cardboard
+5 pieces of normal cardboard\
-Hot glue
+Hot glue\
-An assortment of male-to-male and male-to-female jumper wires An Arduino-compatible ELEGOO UNO R3
+An assortment of male-to-male and male-to-female jumper wires\
+An Arduino-compatible ELEGOO UNO R3\
-A 9-volt battery
+A 9-volt battery\
-A 9-volt battery connector
+A 9-volt battery connector\
 A 2-prong screw termial

 ## What else I used